usnistgov/FIPS201/_FIPS201/frontend.md

 The public key required to verify the digital signature SHALL be contained in a content signing certificate, which SHALL be issued under the id-fpki-common-piv-contentSigning policy of [[COMMON]](../_Appendix/references.md#ref-COMMON).
-The content signing certificate SHALL also include an extended key usage (`extKeyUsage`) extension asserting id-PIV-content-signing.
+The content signing certificate SHALL also include an extended key usage (`extKeyUsage`) extension asserting `id-PIV-content-signing`.
 The public key SHALL be included in the `certificates` field of the CMS external digital signature in a content signing certificate.
 Additional descriptions for the PIV object identifiers are provided in [Appendix B](../_Appendix/oid.md#s-b).
 The content signing certificate on a valid PIV Card (one that is neither expired nor revoked) SHALL NOT be